soybean15/CScreen/README.md

-##CTable
+# CTable

-**7. CTable**: easiest way to output your data on console, just pass your 2d array and you got yourself a neat and instant table.
+**CTable**: easiest way to output your data on console, just pass your 2d array and you got yourself a neat and instant table.

 **Sample code:**